ryan0124/ACEP_Capstone_Project/README.md

 ### User Stories:

-#### Tom is a data scientist works in one of the energy generator/ plant companies.
-He wants to know how much electricity needs to be generated for a summer festival.
-Also, what portion should be distributed to the festival area.
-Tom is proficient in understanding electrical grids and the usage of electricity.
+#### Tom is a data science student in college and he is proficient in understanding electrical grids and the usage of electricity.
+He wants to know where he can find and download different types of data of buildings for his synthetic power system models.
+He can use our script to download different types of buildings for OSM Also, what portion should be distributed to the festival area.
 #### Becky is a student researcher who is working on developing new grids for electricity transmission/distribution.
 She wants to know the usage patterns in Alaska.
 She wants an easy-to-understand interface that is publicly accessible.

 ### Describing Use Case: